New Community College Programs Fueled by Stimulus Funds

 Sustainable Energy Technician Programs

-Many experts believe that without sustainable energy, our country faces a rocky future.
+Many experts believe that our country faces a rocky future without sustainable energy.
 The federal government is now behind energy efforts to provide funding to community colleges that can facilitate training for sustainable energy technicians.
-The University of Missouri has received a grant from the Department of Labor, which they will use to collaborate with neighboring community colleges like St. Louis Community College, Linn State Technical College and Crowder College to train workers for employment in the energy sector, according to a report in the MU campus newspaper, Maneater.
+The University of Missouri has received a grant from the Department of Labor, which they will use to collaborate with neighboring community colleges like St. Louis Community College, Linn State Technical College, and Crowder College to train workers for employment in the energy sector, according to a report in the MU campus newspaper, Maneater.

 In addition to training displaced workers, the schools will offer two-year programs for teaching students.
-The project's programs will also be made available to other schools to use as a model as they implement their own programs.
-In addition to their collaboration with a number of community colleges, MU is working closely with the Missouri Division of Workforce Development and the Missouri Energy Workforce Consortium.
+The project's programs will also be available to other schools to use as a model as they implement their programs.
+In addition to its collaboration with a number of community colleges, MU is working closely with the Missouri Division of Workforce Development and the Missouri Energy Workforce Consortium.

 Healthcare Training

 It is no secret that our healthcare sector is lacking personnel to adequately care for patients today.
 To alleviate the shortage of nurses and other health care professionals, the Department of Labor has issued a grant through the ARRA to the Community College of Baltimore County for this explicit purpose.
-The school received nearly $5 million in funding to strengthen its health care studies programs, opening the door to many more students interested in a career in the medical sector.
+The school received nearly $5 million in funding to strengthen its healthcare studies programs, opening the door to many more students interested in medical careers.

 Americans may not see all the positive effects of the stimulus package right away, but community colleges are currently putting the money to good use as they train a new generation of American workers to handle the needs of our country.